MrBinaryCats/Mutation/README.md

 ### Add Mutations to your Entity
 To add a Mutation to your entity
-1. Select your your entity data
+1. Select your entity data
 2. Click `Add Mutation` in the inspector window
 3. Select which Mutation you would like to add
 4. Edit the Mutations values
 5. Save the project

 ### Remove Mutations to your Entity
-1. Select your your entity data
+1. Select your entity data
 2. Expand the mutation you wish to remove
 3. Click `Remove this Mutation`
 4. Save the project